 Access to Medical Records

 Patients have certain statutory rights to have access to their records.
 You are entitled to see reports made by your doctor for a third party (eg insurance or employment medical reports).
 In addition you have rights of access to your hand-written records made after November 1st 1991.
-Please ask at reception for further information and the fees charged for the provision of copies of records.
+Please ask at reception for further information.

 A chaperone is available to patients both for doctors and nurses intimate/sensitive examinations.